cecilegaudron/outscape-game/README.md

 - __Booking Formular__
 It is accessible only to users logged in to their personal account.
 Different fields are to be filled in, allowing users to choose the date and time of the game, to indicate the number of players, the number of transport tickets if necessary, a specific comment and to fill in their personal information.

+- __Booking List and Booking Detail__
+When a user is logged in and a booking has already been made and confirmed by the admins, it is possible to view the booking information in the booking list.
+The user can only see his booking.

+-__Booking Management__
+The user can modify or delete his booking when he is logged in to his account.
+He can do this from his booking list and then from his booking details.
+He can of course perform these actions only on bookings he has made himself.

 -__Error Page__
 If a user wishes to access a page that is not referenced, a 404 page is displayed.